AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 cards:
   - camera_view: live
     type: picture-glance
-    entities:  ##here we add togglable entities to quick glance view
+    entities:  ##here we add togglable entities to a quick glance view
       - entity: switch.gate_relay
       - entity: lock.door_front
       - entity: light.entryway_cam_spotlight
       - entity: light.entryway_cam_ir_light
       - entity: light.courtyard_lamp_posts
       - entity: light.courtyard_door_spotlight
-    camera_image: camera.1_level_front_entrance_camera ##this is our Generic Camera entity we created in [chapter 6.5](https://github.com/AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant?tab=readme-ov-file#%EF%B8%8F-65-adding-go2rtc-streams-to-home-assistant)
+    camera_image: camera.1_level_front_entrance_camera ##this is our Generic Camera entity we created in [chapter 6.5]
-    entity: automation.main_hall_tv_turn_on_off_automation ##just a placeholder entity - choose any available that doesnt change states much
+    entity: automation.main_hall_tv_turn_on_off_automation ##just a placeholder entity - choose any available that doesn't change states much
     hold_action: ##open larger view on hold action
       action: navigate
       navigation_path: >-
-        https://YOUR_REMOTE_HA_DONAIN_ADDRESS/api/hassio_ingress/GO2RTC_ID/webrtc.html?src=1st_Level_Entrance_Cam&media=video+audio ##THIS IS IMPORTANT - for the stream to be available remotely we use **link generated by go2rtc** addon, as mentioned in [🖼️ 6.5 Adding go2rtc Streams to Home Assistant chapter](https://github.com/AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant?tab=readme-ov-file#%EF%B8%8F-65-adding-go2rtc-streams-to-home-assistant), particularly **webrtc.html local WebRTC viewer** link at the bottom of the page
+        https://YOUR_REMOTE_HA_DONAIN_ADDRESS/api/hassio_ingress/GO2RTC_ID/webrtc.html?src=1st_Level_Entrance_Cam&media=video+audio ##THIS IS IMPORTANT - for the stream to be available remotely, we use **link generated by go2rtc** addon, as mentioned in [🖼️ 6.5 Adding go2rtc Streams to Home Assistant chapter], particularly **webrtc.html local WebRTC viewer** link at the bottom of the page
     tap_action:
-      action: fire-dom-event ##here we add browsermod functionality to open pop-ups on the device which currently displays dashboard
+      action: fire-dom-event ##here we add browsermod functionality to open pop-ups on the device that currently displays the dashboard
       browser_mod:
         service: browser_mod.popup
         data:
           title: 1st Level Entrance
-          timeout: 600000 ##set a timeout for how long popup lasts
+          timeout: 600000 ##set a timeout for how long the popup lasts
           content:
             type: picture-elements
-            camera_image: camera.1_level_front_entrance_camera_hd ##this is our Generic Camera entity we created in [chapter 6.5](https://github.com/AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant?tab=readme-ov-file#%EF%B8%8F-65-adding-go2rtc-streams-to-home-assistant), but with a Higher Resolution from Main Dahua RTSP Stream
+            camera_image: camera.1_level_front_entrance_camera_hd ##this is our Generic Camera entity we created in [chapter 6.5], but with a Higher Resolution than the Main Dahua RTSP Stream
             camera_view: live
-            elements: ##here we add togglable entities to popup view, note that we use style: to adjust their position and scale on live view
+            elements: ##here we add toggleable entities to the popup view, note that we use style: to adjust their position and scale on live view
               - type: state-icon
                 icon: mdi:spotlight
                 style: